Slipyx/Francoise-node/README.md

 ## Usage
 First, edit config.json with your desired settings.
 Then launch the bot by running server.js with your Node executable.
+You can specify a different config file by using the --config command line argument.
+For example: `node server.js --config config/myconfig` will use the file `./config/myconfig.json` for its configuration.

 #### Commands
 .os - Get information about the OS the bot is running on.